skannan-code/Weather-Reporter-Model-1A-X/README.md

-Welcome future meteorologists!
+ # Welcome future meteorologists!
 Recently, I was expirementing with the weather logged from years ago when I came upon a sudden discovery.
-Weather reporting!
+Weather reporting!☀️

 # The Creation of WeatherReporter Model 1A X🌦️
 I quickly got to work and started creating WeatherReporter Model 1A X, a web-application that allows users to view past weather reports ranging from now to almost 20 years ago!